rikahh/rice/README.md

 ./install.sh -l -t all -N mojave
 ```

-‼️‼️ IF YOU EXPERIENCE ANY ISSUES WITH NAUTILUS, RERUN THE SCRIPT ‼️‼️
+‼️‼️ IF YOU EXPERIENCE ANY ISSUES WITH NAUTILUS, CLOSE NAUTILUS AND RERUN THE SCRIPT ‼️‼️

 ```bash
 sudo ./tweaks.sh -g -b default -nd